Finnich Glen (Devil's Pulpit)

 📌 Finnich Glen (Devil's Pulpit) ★★★★☆

 Anything else?
-The informal layby only has space for a few cars (gets full) and is situated by a blind summit.
+The informal layby only has space for a few cars (gets full - though a proper park is planned) and is situated by a blind summit.
 Approach from the south to avoid crossing oncoming traffic.
 Narrow path leads from north side of road opposite parking area. along the gorge edge.
 The path is occasionally boggy and involves climbing a couple of fences as the original access gate is locked.
 Descent to gorge base is after about 300 metres by steep, slippery steps, some damaged by a fallen tree.
 A fixed rope used to facilitate ascent / descent here, but 2018 reports suggest it's been removed.

 |[The burn on the south (upstream) side of the road is a pleasant spot, giving away none of the drama downstream unless you turn 180 degrees and look through the road bridge]|